White Papers 2

 My wife comes from the old world.
 She, as her mother before her, knows how to prevent common health problems as well as how to deal with them, and essentially without doctors or pharmaceuticals.
 This does not mean that they would never be consulted or utilized but only when common sense measures may not be sufficient.
 However, our society has totally lost track of the relationship between cause and effect and there is too much money to be made providing this artificial safety net for which we have become too reliant.
 We run to the doctor for some instant fix for every complaint and think we need an MRI when we have a headache.
 But now we are paying for it.
 And the recent debacle associated with Covid 19 in which we accept the opinions of people in white lab coats as some version of constitutional law is a classic example.
 It is also unfortunate that doctors with common sense dare not stand up against the ideological complicit narratives driven by fiscal and political elites.

 So this is pretty much our own fault.
 And if we were individually and collectively responsible we could fix it.
 We have allowed ourselves to take the path of least resistance, which is a good formulae for loss of freedoms (health, political, etc.).
 But there are other serious problems that are also not so easily addressed.
 Almost everywhere you look there are new hospital buildings going up, neighborhood clinics popping up everywhere, medical centers, surgical centers, urgent care, specialty facilities, etc., which all have to be outfitted with the most recent equipment and devices.
 Now, it isn’t there is no need for some of this but certainly not to the extent that we are witnessing.
-Western medicine has become a self-serving cash cow that must constantly have all the latest equipment and service in order to be competitive and, ironically, has skewed the fiscal benefits from the doctors to the hospital itself and its owners.
-We live a stone's throw from a giant hospital that is always half empty, even during the recent pandemic.
+Western medicine has become a self-serving cash cow that must constantly have all the latest equipment and service in order to be competitive and, ironically, has skewed the fiscal benefits from the doctors to the owners of the facilities.
+We live a stone's throw from a giant hospital that is always more than half empty, even during the recent illusory pandemic.
 And this is not uncommon.
 Our investment in western medicine also promotes and is dependent upon the unhealthy western lifestyle.
-For these and other reasons (including a poor return on their investment) many doctors are leaving the field and retiring early.
+For these and other reasons (including a poor return on their educational investment) many doctors are leaving the field and retiring early.
 One result of which, is a crop of less experienced doctors spread too thin (the same goes for nurses) and often with less commitment to the quality of the work.
+The recent insertion of draconian Covid related complications to clinical healthcare has not helped matters.

 Furthermore, the constant need to drive income through the hospital and clinic turnstiles as well as satisfy the insatiable appetite of the drug companies has warped the industry’s sense of mission and integrity.
 The compromises made to enhance the bottom line are all too well known to those who slave in this environment to keep up some semblance of genuine health service.
 There are still hospitals and doctors who provide excellent and cost-effective service, and these should be among the models for reform.
 But there are other problems that remain to be addressed, and that includes having to do with the fossilized nature of almost this whole industry.
 Did I say, "fossilized"?
 Yes, I know there are fancy technological gadgets everywhere.